Martin Van Buren: Historical reputation

 His presidency is considered to be average, at best, by historians.
 He was blamed for the Panic of 1837 and defeated for reelection.
 His tenure was dominated by the economic conditions caused by the panic, and historians have split on the adequacy of the Independent Treasury as a response.
 Some historians disagree with these negative assessments.
 For example, libertarian writer Ivan Eland, in his 2009 book Recarving Rushmore, ranked Van Buren as the third greatest president.
 He argues that Van Buren handled the Panic of 1837 well, and praised Van Buren for reducing government spending, balancing the budget, and avoiding potential wars with Canada and Mexico.
-Historian Jeffrey Rogers Hummel states that Van Buren was America's greatest president, arguing that "historians have grossly underrated his many remarkable accomplishments in the face of heavy odds".

-Several writers have portrayed Van Buren as among the nation's most obscure presidents.
-As noted in a 2014 Time magazine article on the "Top 10 Forgettable Presidents":

-Making himself nearly disappear completely from the history books was probably not the trick the "Little Magician" Martin Van Buren had in mind, but his was the first truly forgettable American presidency.